purekevin/seattle-lab-tools/README.md

 You will need access to an Ubuntu 22.04 template with the following commands/configurations set:
 1. Modify /etc/ssh/sshd_config and change PermitRootLogin  to “PermitRootLogin yes”
 2. Turn off the GUI login by running "sudo systemctl set-default multi-user"
+3. Make sure you know the root password
+4. Ensure the networking is setup as static and not DHCP

 Update script with your Lab/vcenter defaults
 	vCenter Customization script for your liinux VM - Update for your labs env - ntp, default route, etc.